dtcenter/METexpress/container_deployment/README-INSTALL.md

 * https://yourfullyqualifieddomain/appref   for an individual app (replace appref with the actual app reference.)

 #### starting the service
-After configuration you can start your tool suite with....
+- After configuration you can start your tool suite with....
-./bin/up
+    `./bin/up metexpress`

+NOTE: if you get the error message
+    `Error response from daemon: This node is already part of a swarm.
+Use "docker swarm leave" to leave this swarm and join another one.`
+It may mean that for some reason you already have your docker system running in a swarm.
+You must leave that swarm with
+`docker swarm leave`
+and then try again.

-and you can stop your tool suite with..
+- You can stop your tool suite with..

-	./bin/down
+	./bin/down metexpress
+#### The "metexpress" as a parameter on bin/up or bin/down is defining a docker stack name.
+You must use this same stack name consistently with the commands in bin.

 #### Uninstall
 You can uninstall the docker images with bin/uninstall.
 This leaves the docker configuration in place so that a subsequent bin/up